CryptoSI-DAO/HeadlineGraphixV2/docs/sql.md

   updated_at timestamptz not null default timezone('utc', now()) );

-comment on table public.profiles is 'User profile, preferences, and cached reference data';
+comment on table public.hgprofiles is 'User profile, preferences, and cached reference data';

-create index if not exists profiles_email_idx on public.profiles(email);
+create index if not exists profiles_email_idx on public.hgprofiles(email);

 create or replace function public.handle_profiles_updated_at() returns trigger as $$